Anxiety Disorders and Depression: The Awesome Power of Belief

 Generalized anxiety disorder, panic disorder, OCD, phobias (particularly social phobia) and severe

 There is no doubt that these problems are very powerful since they involve inner self-protective drives that shape our

 thoughts and actions.
-Yet the power they have over us is often dramatically increased by what we think and believe about
+But the power they have over us is often dramatically increased by what we think and believe about

 Here's a story relating a medical experience that illustrates this nicely.
 It shows how beliefs about powerful